Calabi-Yau structures on topological Fukaya categories: Examples

 \subsection{The associated graded of a filtration}

 Let $\X$ be a comb: a one-dimensional space formed as the union of $\R$ and the positive cone on some $n$ points $\{p_i\}$ at positive contact infinity.
-The category $Sh_{\{ p_i \}} (\R)$ is equivalent to the category $\mathit{Filt}_n$ of $n$-step filtered complexes, which just means sequences
+The category $\Sh_{\{ p_i \}} (\R)$ is equivalent to the category $\FFilt_n$ of $n$-step filtered perfect complexes, which just means sequences of perfect complexes